top of page

 F: This (hands up note) was on the tray 'ere I got up my Lord - it's a bit grubby - but I swear 'twasn't there last eve

-B: Zeus! but it is grubby - 't can only be from my earth-bound friend Echo!
+B: Zeus! but it is grubby - it can only be from my earth-bound friend Echo!

-SBD (snatches and reads): "But like the tender bird that sweetly sings, Pierc’d by the thorn, more lovely is thy strain, Writing from agony’s deep piercing stings.
+SBD(snatches and reads): “But like the tender bird that sweetly sings, Pierc’d by the thorn, more lovely is thy strain, Writing from agony’s deep piercing stings.
 Then oh! if thou hast suffer’d, learn to feel!
-And glory not in giving hopeless pain" (SBD & F laughing quite ruthlessly)
+And glory not in giving hopeless pain" (SBD & F laugh quite ruthlessly)

-B: Give that to me!!
-These pretty dears are confused re my creation - and me
+B: I must see!! ah! - these pretty dears are simply confused re. my creation - and me

-SBD: Forsooth my Lord, you did get involved in a dangerous after-dark rendezvous situation - not something a well-adjusted gentleman would risk
+SBD: In truth, my Lord, you willingly indulged in a questionable after-dark rendezvous - not something a well-adjusted gentleman would indulge in - at least, not so very brazenly

 Mrs. Mule enters, Davies starts

-B: Be not afraid Davies 'tis but my withered, antient housekeeper Mrs. Mule - Mule!
-I noticed the grates were atrociously déshabillé this morning - see to it
+B: Be not afraid Davies 'tis but my withered, ancient housekeeper Mrs. Mule - Mule!
+I noticed the grates were atrociously déshabillé this morning - see to it!

 MM(flustered): Er, 'tis lost - perchance the dog ate it

-B: Mule - I give you great lee-way because you make me laugh and have been very kind to me - but you shall not show up here - late in the afternoon - with twigs in your hair
+B: Mule - I give you great lee-way because you have been most faithful to me - but you shall not show up - late in the afternoon - with twigs in your hair

 MM(piano): Soften thy heart, or harsher be thy strain

-The antient, otherwise hardy Mule dashes from the room - losing a boot and her apron along the way
+The ancient, otherwise hardy, Mule dashes from the room - losing a boot and her apron along the way

 B: Sunburn me if I've seldom witnessed such behaviour from Mule - check the brandy levels Fletcher

-B: Give it here - the vixen - tempting my equally antient groom no doubt (begins to read)
+B: Give it here - the vixen - tempting my equally ancient groom no doubt (begins to read)

 B collapses into his best reading chair